ZhengyuZhao/AdvColorFilter/README.md

 [**A Differentiable Color Filter for Generating Unrestricted Adversarial Images**](https://arxiv.org/abs/1911.02466)

 We propose Adversarial Color Filtering (AdvCF), an approach that uses a differentiable color filter to create adversarial images.
-This paper validate two properties of the resulting adversarial images: 1) the photographic quality and appeal of them are maintained or enhanced, even with large perturbations introduced.
-2) Higher transferabibility than conventional L<sub>p</sub> approaches.
-We also points out that AdvCF could be further improved if image semantics are taken into account.
+This paper validates two properties of the resulting adversarial images: 1) the photographic quality and appeal of them are maintained or enhanced, even with large perturbations introduced.
+2) Higher transferability than conventional L<sub>p</sub> approaches.
+We also point out that AdvCF could be further improved if image semantics are taken into account.

 ## Implementation